UTP Ethernet Cables: Categories, Connectors, and Wiring

 Pin 2 (TX-) ───────── Pin 6 (RX-)

-Most contemporary network devices support Auto MDI-X (Medium Dependent Interface Crossover), which:
+Most modern network devices support Auto MDI-X (Medium Dependent Interface Crossover), which:

 Practical Impact: Auto MDI-X makes cable selection nearly irrelevant for modern networks.
-Straight-through cables work in all scenarios.
+Straight-through cables work universally.

 Common Mistakes and Best Practices